-Skagit County currently has a Power Management Plan, developed by the Information Services department in March 2009, which recommends that all electronic components procured by Information Services be reviewed for their compliance with Energy Star.
+The Information Services Department currently has an Electricity Conservation Plan, developed in March 2009, that recommends that all electronic components procured by Information Services be reviewed for their compliance with Energy Star.
 Energy Star is an international standard for rating consumer products based on their energy efficiency.
 While Energy Star will help reduce Skagit County's energy consumption, it does not address the environmental lifecycle impacts of electronic equipment.

-Another certification program, EPEAT - the Electronic Product Environmental Assessment Tool - assists in identifying environmentally preferable products that have been designed to have environmental benefits throughout their lifecycle.
+Another certification program, EPEAT-the Electronic Product Environmental Assessment Tool-assists in identifying environmentally preferable products that have been designed to have environmental benefits throughout their lifecycle.
 The standard includes 51 separate criteria (23 mandatory and 28 optional) in the areas of energy efficiency (Energy Star mandatory), toxics reduction (mandatory), end-of-life management (product takeback mandatory), recycled content and recyclability, product longevity, corporate responsibility, and packaging.
 Products qualify as Bronze, Silver, or Gold by meeting increasing percentages of the optional criteria.